robbintt/pylanthia/docs/extended-resources.md

 - To grep the whole log then continue grepping the tail: `tail -f -n +1 log.log | grep "stuff"`
     - Can write regexes now for these text streams, to some degree.

-## XML Extraction, Parsing, Management

-Some data is stored within XML tags, some data is stored between XML tags, as expected.

-Some updates that are pushed like room and inventory will need to grab text streams starting when a XML tag is parsed off and ending when its closing tag is parsed off.

-Some updates like time, can start on a newline or can have the first tag on a previous line, I think.

-So how do we snag text for particular xml tags?

 ## Socket and Stream Handling

 The socket by default uses `\r\n` carriage returns, which look like `^M` and a newline in vim.